cevr/ftld/README.md

 // if there are any async computations, it will return an Async Task function doSomething(): AsyncTask<
-  SomeError | OtherError | UnwrapNoneError,
+  SomeError | OtherError | UnwrapNoneError, // <-- notice how the Option type has an error type number
-  number
 > {
   return Do(function* ($) {